nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 A pet owner changed their contact information? or did you find out new information about your pet client?

 You can edit these changes with the `edit` command.
-This command can be used to edit: phone number, address, email, tags
+This command can be used to edit: phone number, address, email, and tags.

 If you accidentally invoked this command with the wrong parameters, you can use the `edit` command to re-edit the wrong fields or the `undo` command to revert the wrong changes.